Exception handling is a core architectural requirement in ASP.NET Core applications.

 - Exception Filters

-- How exception handling works in ASP.NET Core
+- How exception handling works internally in ASP.NET Core

 - When to use Middleware, Filters, or both